Health and accident insurance

 In some circumstances, domestic and international health insurance policies from private foreign providers may also be recognised in Germany.
 Enquire at your health insurance provider for more information before coming to Germany.
 If your insurance policy, from your home country is recognised (be it private or public), you will have to provide a statement at enrolment confirming that you are indeed exempt from mandatory German public health insurance coverage.
 To do this, visit the branch office of a German insurance provider before you enrol and request this statement confirming your present coverage.
 But remember, once your policy is recognised, you will not be able to switch to a public helth insurance provider for the duration of your studies.

 If your health insurance policy from home is not recognised in Germany, you are required to take out a policy in Germany.
-For students under 30, who have studied no longer than 14 semesters, public health insurance coverage costs approximately 80 Euros per month.
-If you are over 29 or have studied longer than 14 semesters, your monthly premium increases to 160 to 180 Euros per month.
-Beginning students older than 29 are not allowed to take a public health insurance policy - their only option is a private policy.
+For students under 30, who have studied no longer than 14 semesters, public health insurance coverage costs approximately 90 Euros per month.

-Students, who are preparing for studies in German intensive language courses for study preparation have to take out a health insurance policy with a private health insurance company.
-When starting studies after the German language courses, you can switch to a public health insurance provider.
+Students in a German language intensive course who prepare for studying in German language have to take out a private health insurance.
+When starting studies after the German language courses, these students can change to a public health insurance.

 As a student, you are insured for any accident which occurs in connection with your studies and when you are on the way to or from the university campus.
 This coverage is provided by the Municipal Accident Insurance Federation of Saxony.
 Additional insurance coverage is available at private insurance companies.